Dhanarajb/Off-Class/java intro.md

 ### 2. Reference Data Types
-Reference data types are more complex and store references to data rather than the actual data itself.
-They are used to store things like objects (things that are created from classes), and arrays (lists of items).
+Reference data types are used to store complex data structures.
+Instead of holding actual data, they store the address (or reference) to the memory location where the data is stored.

 #### a) String
 - **What is it?** A sequence of characters, like words or sentences.